 On the other hand, we’re also seeing a strong movement of very thick benchtops.
 So, I think the traditional benchtop of around about 40 mm or thereabouts is now not so much gone, but rather people are using their imagination doing things differently.

 I think that warm colours are primarily where we’re all heading.
-Whites always gonna be a classic, it’s never gonna go, but we’re seeing a trend towards soft hues, warm browns, warm blues, warm greens, lovely soft colours.
+Whites always gonna be a classic, it’s never gonna go.
+However, we’re seeing a trend towards soft hues, warm browns, warm blues, warm greens,- lovely soft colours.

 In fact, the other thing we’re seeing quite a bit of these days is timber coming back.
-Here is a shaker door in oak, beautiful door, lovely colour, soft to touch, very silky to touch, solid timber is a wonderful product.
-This sort of shaker door is becoming, again, very very popular.
+For example, there are some lovely shaker doors in oak, beautiful doors, lovely colour, soft to touch, very silky to touch.

 Solid timber really is a wonderful product.
 Due to the lovely finish, this sort of oak wood shaker door is becoming very popular.
 We are seeing a little bit of a rebirth, I think, of timber being used in kitchens as against timber veneer.

 Hopefully, this has given you a little bit of a feel for where colour is going at the moment and probably for the next couple of years.